DOdrums/PortfolioProjectOne/README.md

 ### As a new user:
 * I want to navigate the site easily and intuitively, without having to wonder what the purpose of the site is.
-* I want to be redirected through the pages in an intuitive way, having a logical hierarchy to follow in order to learn everything I can from the website
+* I want to be redirected through the pages in an intuitive way, having a logical hierarchy to follow in order to learn everything I can from the website.
 * I came to this website specifically to learn about big band drumming, especially about topics within big band drumming which are hard to find recources for.

 ### As a returning user: